ImmersiveMediaLaboratory/ColorTransferLib/README.md

 ![colortransfer_example](https://github.com/ImmersiveMediaLaboratory/ColorTransferLib/assets/15614886/928791b0-b734-4835-92c9-cdcb12fcddc7)
 # ColorTransferLib
 This color transfer library, called *ColorTransferLib* offers a collection of published color transfer algorithms.
 The ultimate goal of this project is to create a collection of all developed color transfer methods with standardized API in order to support the research community in the developing and the comparison process of their own algorithms.
-Currently this library supports color transfer with **images** and **3D point clouds** but will be extended by **triangulated and textured 3D meshes** and **videos**.
+Currently this library supports color transfer with **images**, **3D point clouds** and **textured triangle meshes**.

 ![compatability](https://github.com/ImmersiveMediaLaboratory/ColorTransferLib/assets/15614886/d59972fd-e135-4572-8682-d3f5f8f85c75)

 ## API

-TODO
+For seamless integration, adhere to the API specifications of the new color transfer algorithm, depicted in Figure \ref{fig:ctapi}.

+Each class demands three inputs: Source, Reference, and Options.
+The Source and Reference should be of the \textit{Image} or \textit{Mesh} class type, with the latter encompassing 3D point clouds and textured triangle meshes.
+The Options input consists of dictionaries, stored as a JSON file in the \textit{Options} folder.
+For a sample option, see Listing \ref{lst:option}.
+Every option details an adjustable parameter for the algorithm.

+Save each new color transfer class in the ColorTransferLib Repository under the \textit{Algorithms} folder.
+This ensures its automatic integration into the user interface.
+The class should have two essential functions: \textit{get_info()} and \textit{apply(...)}.
+The \textit{get_info()} function yields vital details about the algorithm (refer to Listing \ref{lst:info}) for display in the user interface.
+It also provides data type details, facilitating the identification of compatible objects for the algorithm.
+The \textit{apply(...)} function ingests the inputs and embodies the core logic for color transfer.

+The output should resemble a dictionary format, as outlined in Listing \ref{lst:output}.
+A status code of 0 signifies a valid algorithm output, while -1 indicates invalidity.
+The process time denotes the algorithm's execution duration, useful for subsequent evaluations.
+The 'object' key in the dictionary holds the result, which should match the class type of the Source input.

 ![CT-API](https://github.com/ImmersiveMediaLaboratory/ColorTransferLib/assets/15614886/7e59eea8-78be-4dfb-acae-7e8abfd7abe5)